Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 5th Circuit will hear oral arguments on October 10, 2024.
+Status: The 5th Circuit heard oral arguments on October 10, 2024.

 Is the Keeping Families Together program legal?